Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 *Return:* `true` to tell the tutorial page to use the content set in this hook rather than calling the `TTTTutorialRoleText` hook

+**TTTTutorialRolePageExtra(role, parentPanel, titleLabel, roleIcon)** - Called after a role's tutorial page is rendered.
+This can be used to provide additional data to show for a role.\
+*Realm:* Client\
+*Added in:* 1.5.3\
+*Parameters:*
+- *role* - Which role's tutorial page is being rendered
+- *parentPanel* - The parent [DPanel](https://wiki.facepunch.com/gmod/DPanel) that this tutorial page is being rendered within
+- *titleLabel* - The [DLabel](https://wiki.facepunch.com/gmod/DLabel) that is being used as the title of the rendered tutorial page.
+Has the role's name automatically set as the label text
+- *roleIcon* - The [DImage](https://wiki.facepunch.com/gmod/DImage) that is being used to show the role's icon on the rendered tutorial page

 **TTTTutorialRoleText(role, titleLabel, roleIcon)** - Called before a role's tutorial page is rendered.
 This can be used to provide the text to show for a role.\
 *Realm:* Client\
 *Added in:* 1.2.7\